Home » Publications » Assisted Reproductive Technology (ART) and Adoption: Report (pdf)

 The Hon.
 Jennifer Coate AO

 The Hon.
-Jennifer Coate AO has held a number of judicial appointments over the last 27 years, including Magistrate, Deputy Chief Magistrate, the inaugural President of the Children’s Court of Victoria, Judge of the County Court of Victoria, the first female State Coroner of Victoria, and in January 2013, Justice Coate was appointed a judge of the Family Court of Australia and thereafter released onto the Royal Commission into Institutional Responses to Child Sexual Abuse, where she served as one of six Commissioners for the five years of that Royal Commission.
-Ms Coate has previously held positions as a part-time Victorian Law Reform Commissioner, a solicitor in private practice, a solicitor for the Legal Aid Commission of Victoria and a legal policy officer in the Attorney General’s office of the Victorian Government.
+Jennifer Coate AO has held a number of judicial appointments over the last 27 years, including Magistrate, Deputy Chief Magistrate, the inaugural President of the Children’s Court of Victoria, Judge of the County Court of Victoria, and the first female State Coroner of Victoria.
+In January 2013, Justice Coate was appointed a judge of the Family Court of Australia and thereafter released onto the Royal Commission into Institutional Responses to Child Sexual Abuse, where she served as one of six Commissioners for the five years of that Royal Commission.
+Ms Coate has previously held positions as a part-time Victorian Law Reform Commissioner, a solicitor in private practice, a solicitor for the Legal Aid Commission of Victoria and a legal policy officer in the Attorney-General’s office of the Victorian Government.
 In October 2014, she was appointed as a Fellow of Monash University.
 In January 2019, she was made an Officer of the Order of Australia.
 In April 2020, she was appointed as the Chair of the Victorian Victims of Crime Consultative Committee.
-She was appointed to the Victorian Law Reform Commission in June 2020.
+In 2020, Ms Coate conducted an Inquiry into Hotel Quarantine in Victoria.
+She was appointed to the Victorian Law Reform Commission in June 2020 and reappointed for four years in July 2022.
+She was admitted as a Fellow of the Australian Academy of Law in May 2022, and was awarded Doctor of Laws (honoris causa) by Monash University in September 2023.

 Principal Commissioner for Children and Young People, Victoria